Egyptian court sentences 3 Al Jazeera journalists to prison

 In June, the New York-based Committee to Protect Journalists said Egypt was holding at least 18 journalists behind bars, the highest number since record-keeping began in 1990.
 They were being held on the pretext of national security to crack down on media freedoms, it said.

-Egypt says it has launched a security crackdown to eradicate Islamist militant "terrorists" and deliver stability.
+Egypt says it has launched a security crackdown in order to eradicate Islamist militant "terrorists" and deliver stability.

 Speaking after the verdict, the British ambassador to Egypt, John Casson, said the country's stability should not be built on a "shaky foundation which deprives people of their rights and undermines the freedom of the press and freedom of expression."

-(Additional reporting by Omar Fahmy in Cairo, David Ljunggren in Ottawa and Eric Beech in Washington; Writing by Michael Georgy and Ahmed Aboulenein; Editing by Mark Heinrich and Steve Orlofsky)
+(Additional reporting by Omar Fahmy in Cairo and David Ljunggren in Ottawa; Writing by Michael Georgy and Ahmed Aboulenein; Editing by Mark Heinrich)